1979 NHL entry draft

-The 1979 NHL Entry Draft was the 17th NHL Entry Draft.
+The 1979 NHL entry draft was the 17th NHL entry draft.
 It took place on August 9, 1979, at the Queen Elizabeth Hotel in Montreal, Quebec.
 The National Hockey League (NHL) teams selected 126 players eligible for entry into professional ranks, in the reverse order of the 1978–79 NHL season and playoff standings.
-The draft was the first to be conducted after the NHL-WHA merger.
-As part of the terms of the merger, the four former WHA teams had joined the NHL on the condition that they be placed at the bottom of the draft order, as opposed to the top of the order as is usually the case for expansion teams.
+The draft was the first to be conducted after the NHL-WHA merger, which had included its own 1979 NHL expansion draft, held on June 13, 1979.
+As part of the terms of the merger, the four former WHA teams had joined the NHL on the condition that they be placed at the bottom of the entry draft order, as opposed to the top of the order as is usually the case for expansion teams.

 In addition, the minimum draft age was lowered from 20 to 19 with the addition of any underage players who had already played in the WHA.
 The NHL had been considering lowering the draft age for some time, and timed the decision to lower the draft age at least in part to coincide with the merger.
-The lowering of the draft age caused two years' worth of draft picks to go in the same draft, resulting in what is generally considered one of the best draft classes in NHL Entry Draft history, which included future Hall of Famers Ray Bourque, Mike Gartner, Michel Goulet and Kevin Lowe in the first round alone.
-Hall of Famers Mark Messier, Glenn Anderson, and Guy Carbonneau would be drafted in later rounds.
+The lowering of the draft age caused two years' worth of draft picks to go in the same draft, contributing to what is generally considered one of the best draft classes in NHL entry draft history, which included seven future Hall of Famers: Ray Bourque, Mike Gartner, Michel Goulet and Kevin Lowe were selected in the first round alone, while Mark Messier, Glenn Anderson, and Guy Carbonneau would be drafted in later rounds.
 12 of the 21 players selected in the first round would play in at least one All-Star game, 19 of the 21 would play at least 450 career NHL games, and all 21 had NHL careers of at least 235 games.
 Under the old rules, Wayne Gretzky and Messier would not have been eligible to enter the NHL until the 1981 draft.

 On the other hand, the NHL shortened the draft to only six rounds, whereas some previous drafts ran for more than twenty rounds.
-As a result, in spite of the larger number of teams participating the 1979 Draft had 108 fewer selections than the previous draft and was the shortest draft since 1971.
-It is the last Entry Draft to have fewer than 200 selections.
+As a result, in spite of the larger number of teams participating the 1979 draft had 108 fewer selections than the previous draft and was the shortest draft since 1971.
+It is the last entry draft to have fewer than 200 selections.
 Due to the strength of the class and fewer selections, there are many undrafted players who were eligible to be drafted who went on to have notable NHL careers, including Hall of Famer Dino Ciccarelli, five-time Stanley Cup champion Charlie Huddy and four-time 50-goal scorer Tim Kerr.
+Gretzky, protected by the Oilers in the 1979 NHL expansion draft, also entered the Hall of Fame.